 Helsinki Airport is the biggest airport in Finland.
 It's situated in the suburbs called Vantaa, 19 kilometers from the city centre.
 You can get to Helsinki from the airport by three transport options: by train, bus, or taxi (transfer).
+You can also rent a car without a driver.
 The train that connects the main train station of Helsinki with the airport spends 27 to 32 minutes to get to the destination, and its ticket price is EUR 5.
-You can also get from Helsinki Airport to city centre by bus, and thus you'll cover this distance in 35-40 minutes for EUR 3.
+You can also get to city centre by bus, and thus you'll cover this distance in 35-40 minutes for EUR 3.
 And, finally, the fastest but the most expensive option is to take a taxi or book a transfer.
 The price for taxis depends on several factors: the time of day, number of people and the distance, so the trip cost may vary from EUR 30 to EUR 50.
 The duration of the trip is about 30 minutes.

 Besides its main function, the airport deals with some other tasks.
 In particular, it's a well-equipped complex allowing tourists to spend some good time inside.
 Helsinki-Vantaa Airport has several hotels, spa centres, as well as different pubs and restaurants, and moreover, you can also go to the Finnish Aviation Museum there.
 Both adults and children will be excited to visit the museum, that's why it's always full of guests.